dco-dev/interval-tree/README.md

 #### Efficient Set Operations

-This library implements a diverse collection of efficent set opertions on foldably parallel ordered sets:
+This library implements a diverse collection of efficent set operations on foldably parallel ordered sets:

 ```